 We are already doing well

-- Durham University researchers maintain key partnerships with Procter and Gamble, IBM, Dong Energy and the Centre for Process Innovation.
-Procter and Gamble has recognised the University as a “best in class” academic partner.
+- Our researchers maintain key partnerships with business and industry.
+Procter and Gamble recognised us as a “best in class” academic partner.

-- Durham University researchers create new businesses and employment.
-The University has launched 25 spin out companies since 1997 – including Kromek, P2i and Ikon Science – supporting nearly 1,000 jobs.
+- Our researchers create new businesses and employment.
+Examples of Durham University spin-out companies include Kromek, P2i and Ikon Science.

 By 2027, we will:

-- Build critical mass across the University, with very significant growth in Mathematics, Computing Sciences, the Business School, the School of Government and International Affairs, Law, English and History.
-Each newly recruited faculty member will strengthen the Department that she or he joins.
+- Build critical mass across the University, with very significant growth in Mathematical Sciences, Computer Science, Durham University Business School, the School of Government and International Affairs, Law, English Studies and History.

 - Build new University Research Institutes (URIs) to address key global challenges.

-- Work with Business Durham and Durham County Council to develop the third phase of NETPark, North East England’s only science park.
+- Work with Durham County Council and Business Durham to develop NETPark, North East England’s only science park.

 - Deliver a high-quality academic estate, including targeted investments in buildings, libraries, museums, laboratories and equipment to support a world-leading research culture.